 Companies such as Johnson & Johnson took advantage of the FDA’s fast-track 510(k) approval process for metal-on-metal hip implants.
 It meant that the manufacturer never had to perform clinical trials with the devices to prove their safety.
 It only had to show that the components were similar to other hip components already on the market.

 In some cases, manufacturers have bowed to pressure and removed devices from the market.
 In July 2018, Bayer announced it would no longer sell the birth control device Essure after the FDA restricted its sale to doctors and healthcare providers who used strict controls.
-The action was only taken after thousands of women suffered severe pelvic pain, perforations and even lost their lives from using the product.
+The action was only taken after, thousands of women suffered severe pelvic pain, perforations and even lost their lives from using the product.
 If you have suffered injuries from a defective medical device, speak with a local attorney.

 What Are The Most Dangerous Medical Devices on the Market?